Removal from the Hodge and other lender panels: Why they do it and how to get reinstated

 • Breaches of Hodge conveyancing panel requirements

-• Can this firm act for Hodge while the appeal for reinstatement on the Hodge panel is being processed?
+• Can this firm act for Hodge while the appeal for reinstatement on the Hodge panel is being progressed?
 How do I find out if our reinstatement appeal to the Hodge panel is accepted?

 Top Tip: The best way to avoid the hassle of seeking Hodge panel reinstatement is to ensure that your firm is not removed off of the Hodge conveyancing panel in the first place.